ml4ai/iqlpref/docs/get-started/usage.md

 Then proceed as usual.
 Create wandb sweep with `wandb sweep sweep_config.yaml`, then run agents with `wandb agent <agent_id>`.
 This will train multiple seeds for each config.

-All configs with full hyperparameters for all datasets are in [`configs`](https://github.com/corl-team/CORL/tree/main/configs).
+All configs with full hyperparameters for all datasets and algorithms are in [`configs`](https://github.com/corl-team/CORL/tree/main/configs).